-Section 303A(c)(1)(D) of the MSA indicates that eligibility requirements must be established for LAPPs.
+Section 303A(c)(1)(D) of the Magnuson-Stevens Act indicates that eligibility requirements must be established for LAPPs.
 Eligibility requirements determine who is allowed to hold shares or allocation (e.g., owner on board provisions, etc.).
-The section will determine if any restrictions on eligibility are inhibiting or
+The section will determine if any restrictions on eligibility are inhibiting or precluding the achievement of the program's goals and objectives or if any additional restrictions are necessary to achieve particular objectives.

-4.2 Eligibility
+4.1 Eligibility

-Eligibility to participate in the Wreckfish ITQ program was established in Amendment 5 (SAFMC 1992).
-Initial participation requirements included commercial snapper grouper fishermen who could document wreckfish landings during the period beginning January 1, 1989, and ending September 24, 1990 (the effective control date).
-In addition, the applicant had to be able to document having landed at least an aggregate of 5,000 pounds (dressed weight) of wreckfish between January 1, 1987 and September 24, 1990.
+Eligibility to participate in the Wreckfish ITQ program was established in Amendment 5 (SAFMC 1991a).
+Initial participation requirements included commercial snapper grouper fishermen who could document wreckfish landings during the period beginning January 1, 1989 and ending September 24, 1990 (the effective control date).
+In addition, the applicant had to be able to document having landed at least an aggregate of 5,000 lb (dressed weight)11 of wreckfish between January 1, 1987 and September 24, 1990.

 The additional 5,000 lb aggregate minimum wreckfish landings from 1987-1990 was incorporated into the eligibility formula because public comment at the time indicated that a small number of individuals who landed wreckfish in either 1989 or 1990 made only one trip or a partial trip to try wreckfish fishing and never made another trip.
-The Council did not want to award an initial allocation to those who were not really in the wreckfish fishery.
-Those who experimented with the fishery and made only one abbreviated trip would have received nearly the same initial allocation as someone who entered the fishery relatively recently, but stayed in the fishery and made a number of trips.
-The 5,000 lbs threshold was not arrived at arbitrarily; it represented one-half of the trip limit amount, roughly 5-7 days of fishing based on average fishing conditions (SAFMC 1992).
+The Council did not want to award an initial allocation to those who did not substantially fish for wreckfish.
+Those who experimented with the fishery and made only one abbreviated trip would have received nearly the same initial allocation as someone who entered the fishery relatively recently but stayed in the fishery and made a number of trips.
+The 5,000 lb threshold was not arrived at arbitrarily; it represented one-half of the trip limit amount, roughly 5-7 days of fishing based on average fishing conditions (SAFMC 1992).